tresorama/react-dev-track-rerender/packages/dev-track-rerender/README.md

 # react-dev-track-rerender

-React Component that Tracks Mount and Rerender
+React Component that Tracks Mount and Rerender.

+When used shows the mount and rerender life-cycle in the UI by showing two visual indicator:
+- mount -> "yellow"
+- rerender -> "blue"

 ## Basic Usage